Why Eastern Congo?

 I was talking to a friend from work — an adventurous and frequent traveler — about this trip as I thought she might want to join us.
-She asked for a few details then asked this: “So why would I want to go?”
+She asked for a few details then ever-so-politely asked this: “So why would I want to go?”

 It was an excellent question (thank you Katy).
 Then another friend posted this below on Facebook (thank you Angela).

 The why might be different for different people, but this is the core of it.

 The women of the Congo Restoration Sewing School will change you.